soodoku/sonny_side/README.md

 [CA](data/ca) returns a max. of 500 results.
 But it gives you total results (3609 vs. 150).
 We download the 500 results for `son(s)` and apply the regex.
 499 come up as true positive.
 So the most conservative son:daughter ratio is 24.

+[HI](data/hi) returns a max. of 300 results.
+But it gives you total results (10,641 vs. 88).
+We download the 300 results for `son(s)` and apply the regex.
+41 come up as true positive.
+So adjusted estimate = (41/300)*10,641 = 1454.
+The most conservative son:daughter ratio is 17.

 [MT](data/mt/) provides all the search results and we run a regex to narrow down to cases where son(s) is a separate word.
 A brief glimpse suggests all of the results are legitimate, of the variety `X and Son(s)` etc. There the ratio between business names with the word son and daughter is about 4.

 [OH](data/oh/) also provides an easy way to download the results.
 The ratio is about 26 to 1.